hetznercloud/cli/docs/reference/hcloud_ssh-key_remove-label.md

 ## hcloud ssh-key remove-label

-Remove a label from a SSH Key
+Remove a label from an SSH Key

 ```
 hcloud ssh-key remove-label <ssh-key> (--all | <label>...)